4/5

 Neurodiversity is not an official diagnosis or medical term, but it is used as an umbrella term for many conditions included in the official list of mental disorders, such as autism spectrum disorder, attention-deficit hyperactivity disorder (ADHD),bipolar disorder, obsessive-compulsive disorder, dyslexia, Tourette syndrome, and others.

-According to recent studies, approximately 15–20 percent of the world's population show one or another form and degree of neurodivergence.
+According to recent studies, approximately 15–20 percent of the world's population exhibit some form of neurodivergence.

 Neurodivergent Test: Neurodivergent vs. Neurotypical